vektra/mockery/docs/features.md

 The Go parser that mockery uses doesn't provide a way to detect this alias and sends the application the package and type name of the type in the internal package, which will not work.

-We can use "replace-type" with only the package part to replace any import of `cloud.google.com/go/internal/pubsub` to `cloud.google.com/go/pubsub`.
+We can use `replace-type` with only the package part to replace any import of `cloud.google.com/go/internal/pubsub` to `cloud.google.com/go/pubsub`.
 We don't need to change the alias or type name in this case, because they are `pubsub` and `Message` in both cases.